 For most databases, you'll see auto-generated insert, update, and delete functions.
 For example, if you selected your PostgreSQL database with a Users table, you'll see "insert Users record", "update Users record", and "delete Users record" functions appear.

 For most business apps, auto-generated functions will appear, based on the available APIs of that app.
-For an app like Stripe, you'll see functions for "insert Balance Transactions record", "update Balance Transactions record", "delete Balance Transactions record", and so forth for the resources available in Stripe's API.
+For an app like Stripe, you'll see functions for "insert Balance Transactions record", "update Balance Transactions record", "delete Balance Transactions record", and so forth based on what's available in Stripe's API.

 Here you'll determine the actual values that are passed along when the form is submitted.
 To do this, you’ll select fields, and then specify what values go in them.

 By default, only required fields are added.
 For example, If you’re updating a record in a database, this would just be the primary key.
-Click “Add data” to view a list of all available fields for your selected function.
+Click “+” to view a list of all available fields for your selected function.

 You’ll need to choose a value that is passed in for each field.
+Click the field to bring up options.
 You can let the user type in a value, get this value from an existing component, set a custom default value, set a UUID, set to null, or set to the date-time the form is submitted (date/time fields only).

 Let's walk through a commonly used setup where we get the form values from a table component.
 In this case, we want to build a form that will update an Orders record.
 To make it easier to use, we also want to pre-fill the form fields with existing data.